louislam/uptime-kuma/README.md

 # Option 1.
 Try it
 node server/server.js

 # (Recommended) Option 2.
-Run in background using PM2
+Run in the background using PM2
 # Install PM2 if you don't have it:
 npm install pm2 -g && pm2 install pm2-logrotate